alfredosola/vBus2IP/README.md

 This is based off https://github.com/bbqkees/vbus-arduino-domoticz which provided the basis for this sketch, as well as a great deal of hints.

+Also take a look at the library version at https://github.com/FatBeard/vbus-arduino-library

 ### Documentation
 I got all the information I needed from the document **RESOL VBus Protocol Specification** dated 11.10.2007, which I found somewhere (can't recall exactly where).
 The document came in a PDF file titled **VBus_Protokol_en_20071218.pdf**.